 7. Re-Read Your Travel Diary or Travel Blog

-If you're anything like me, you'll love to keep a record of those life-changing moments on your travels.
+Many love to keep a record of those life-changing moments during your travels.
 If you decided to keep a travel diary or travel blog throughout your trip, then spend some time reliving the best experiences and looking back on what you learned.

 8. Find a Place for Your Souvenirs

-If you purchased souvenirs on your trip, spend some time organising them and working out where to place them.
-It'll help fill your room with happy memories and inspire you to keep seeing the world.
-One of my favorite rooms in my apartment is the one that's full of trinkets I've picked up on my travels.
+If you purchased souvenirs on your trip, spend some time organizing them and working out where to place them.
+It'll help fill your home with happy memories and inspire you to keep seeing the world.

 9. Start Planning Your Next Trip